-6.157 With a planned growth in the number of dwellings in the village it is the view that there should be scope for additional retail facilities and, provided the proposed development is appropriate to its surroundings and includes suitable parking, this should be encouraged.
-Retail Policy ER2 addresses this.
+6.123 With a planned growth in the number of dwellings in the village it is the view of the Town Council that there should be scope for additional retail facilities and, provided the proposed development is appropriate to its surroundings and includes suitable parking, this should be encouraged.
+Retail Policy ER2 seeks to address this.